-What was it with the Victorians and Prunes?
-They were everywhere.
-Prunes, I mean.
-The Victorians passed their love for Prunes onto the next two or three generations, who successively thought of worse and worse ways to serve them, until now you have vast swathes of the population turning their noses up at the very thought of Prunes, and only senior citizens have their Happy Shopper bags weighed down with canned sardines, cream corn and tinned stewed Prunes.
+The Victorians loved prunes, and passed their love for prunes onto the next two or three generations, who successively thought of worse and worse ways to serve them, until now you have vast swathes of the population turning their noses up at the very thought of prunes, and only senior citizens have their Happy Shopper bags weighed down with canned sardines, cream corn and tinned stewed prunes.

 And it’s really too bad.
 Prunes are actually a great dried fruit for cooking with, just as other dried fruits are.
 If someone were to suggest to you a Moroccan dish that had dried apricots in it, you’d be all ears.
-But if I suggested a recipe with Prunes in it, you’d be gagging over your keyboard.
-Prunes, though, give many dishes a really subtle, winey taste and are a natural in savoury dishes.
+Prunes give many dishes a really subtle, winey taste and are a natural in savoury dishes.

-Some Prunes, after drying, are plumped back up with a bit of moisture before packaging (making them, in fact, semi-dried fruit.)
-Alternatively, some new processes are drying Prunes down to only a semi-dried state (35% moisture.)
-This lets the Prune retain a golden colour, (most Prunes are blue-black) as the moisture didn’t go low enough for the sugar in it to carmelize.
-But while the colour is more appealing, the taste is not as good: the carmelization that occurs in fully dried Prunes gives them wonderful caramel notes in their taste.
+Some prunes, after drying, are plumped back up with a bit of moisture before packaging (making them, in fact, semi-dried fruit.)
+Alternatively, some new processes are drying prunes down to only a semi-dried state (35% moisture.)
+This lets the prune retain a golden colour, (most prunes are blue-black) as the moisture didn’t go low enough for the sugar in it to caramelize.
+But while the colour is more appealing, the taste is not as good: the caramelization that occurs in fully dried prunes gives them wonderful caramel notes in their taste.

 Raisins; dates; other dried fruits